wataru-maeda/react-native-boilerplate/README.md

 #### Navigation

-At the default, you can see 3 type of navigation; stack, tab and drawer.
-Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/routes/navigator), files are separated by the navigation types.
-If you don't need a drawer navigation for example, you can the remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/navigation/Navigation.js#L2) to tab or stack navigator.
+At the default, you can see 3 types of navigation; stack, tab, and drawer.
+Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/routes/navigation), files are separated by the navigation types.
+If you don't need drawer navigation for example, you can the remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/navigation/Navigation.js#L2) to tab or stack navigator.

 #### Authentication